![]() ![]() |

 3.2 Members shall be entitled to such services and privileges as shall be determined for their various divisions and classifications by proper actions of the Board of Directors of the association.

-3.4 Annual membership dues as set by the Board of Directors of this association are due and payable on the members anniversary date.
+3.4 Annual membership based on a calendar year.
+Dues as set by the Board of Directors of this association are due and payable on the member’s anniversary date.
 Any member who is more than 30 days past due in his/her renewal will be considered a non-member, and all privileges of membership will be suspended.

 3.5 Members who have been suspended because of delinquent dues must reapply for membership before the Board of Directors of the association following new membership criteria as stated in Part D, Section 4.